-One of the Millennium Prize Problems is solved, by Grigori Perelman (b1966).
+One of the Millennium Prize Problems is solved, by Grigori Perelman (born 1966).

 The Millennium problem is a award of 1 million dollars for solving any one of the 7 most important math problems, proposed by the Clay Math Institute.

 For recognition of achievement, one needs not endorsement from these stinking social organizations.
-Grigori has rightfully expressed similar views.
-The New Yorker reported::
+Grigori has rightfully expressed this view.
+The New Yorker reported: